kung-fu-tzu/leonov.github.io/pages/resume.md

 ## Hello there!

 My name is Peter.
-I'm 28.
+I'm 29 (born in 1985).
 Live in Moscow, Russia.

 Here are my profiles at [LinkedIn](http://www.linkedin.com/in/peterleonov) and [Github](https://github.com/kung-fu-tzu).